Declutter After the Holidays & Donate to Others

 During the holidays, we collect more and more items that we simply have no business keeping.
 However, many of us don’t even know where to start decluttering!
 Often, getting rid of our excess is a bit overwhelming.
 If keeping a clean home is one of your New Year’s resolutions, doing a bit of cleaning now can make all the difference for the remainder of the year.
 Here are a few things to toss or donate to start your New Year off right.

 You most likely have at least one winter coat in your closet that you haven’t worn for several years.
 Rather than letting those collect dust in the closet, give them to those in need.
 If you’re in the Houston area, consider donating them to Dress for Success.
 Homeless shelters and women’s shelters also collect adult and children’s coats year-round.

 - Unused Pantry Items

 For some reason, you have a dozen boxes of stuffing left over from Thanksgiving.
 Rather than letting it expire over the next year, take the time to go through your pantry and gather everything that you know you won’t eat.
-If it’s unexpired, use Feeding America’s website to find a food bank near you to donate the items.
+If it’s not expired, use Feeding America’s website to find a food bank near you to donate your unwanted, nonperishable goods.